Influence of Co and Mn on Electronic and Magnetic properties of Ni2MnGa Heusler alloy: Results

-The variation of magnetic moments of \nmg{x,z} are tabued in Table (\ref{tab:xydope}).
-This shows the presence of Co at Ni induces magnetism in a negative way to all other atoms except the Ni, and their total magnetic moment is changed accordingly.
+The variation of magnetic moments of \nmg{x, z} are tabulated in Table (\ref{tab:nmg_x-z}).
+This doping trend shows the presence of Co at the Ni site($X$ position) and Mn at the Ga site($Z$ position), which causes the total magnetic moment to increase in accordance with the moments of all other magnetic atoms(Ni, Co and Mn$_Y$).
+The moment of a non-magnetic Ga atom is small and like a constant.

-Replacing Ga with Mn$_{Z}$ on the other hand has a positive effect on magnetic moment.
-Specially, Mn$_{Z}=50\%$ gives a comparatively large magnetic moment compare to others.
+Replacing Ga with Mn, however, has an enhanced effect on the total magnetic moment.
+Especially, Mn$_{Z}=50\%$ gives a relatively large magnetic moment compared to others.

-The variation of magnetic moment of \nmg{x,z} as a function of doping concentration is shown in Figure (\ref{fig:Magnetic_moment_1}).
-The change in magnetic moment in the system changes very linearly within the doping range.
+The variation of the magnetic moment of \nmg{x, z} as a function of doping concentration is shown in Figure (\ref{fig:Magnetic_moment_1}).
+The change in magnetic moment of the system is linear within the doping range.
+This well-behaved nature is good for tuning and applicability of this system.